-You can set whether to leave the shutter open or close it when the camera's power switch is set to < OFF>.
+You can set whether to leave the shutter open or close it when the camera's power switch is set to < OFF >.

-1. Select ( Shutter at shutdown).
+- 1. Select [♥: Shutter at shutdown] (☑). - 2.
+Select an option.

-- ED: Closed Closes the shutter.
+- Closed Closes the shutter.
 Normally set to closed, to prevent dust from adhering to the sensor when you switch lenses. - T: Open Leaves the shutter open.
 This keeps camera quieter when the power switch is set to < ON > or < OFF >.
 Useful when you want to shoot quietly.